-- All activities must be supervised. - On-site supervision is required. - The level of supervision must be commensurate with the inherent risk of the activity.
+- All activities must be supervised. - On school site: On-site supervision is required. - Neighbourhood Streets or Paved Trails (grades 7 and 8 only): In-the-area supervision is required. - The level of supervision must be commensurate with the inherent risk of the activity.
 The level of risk is related to the number of participants, the skill level of the participants, the type of equipment used, and environmental conditions. - A volunteer could assist in the supervision of physical education activities.
 Examples of volunteers are educational assistants, retired teachers, co-op students, parents/guardians, early childhood educators, and teacher candidates.
 Refer to your school board's policy regarding volunteers.
-These volunteers must be accompanied by a supervisor.
+These volunteers must be accompanied by a supervisor. - A teacher who is providing instruction and is unfamiliar with the activity (for example, no recent experience) must refrain from teaching the activity until assistance is provided by an appropriately trained staff or training is received.